MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopilot/windows-autopilot-requirements.md

 <tr><td>**Intune**<td>Once authenticated, Azure Active Directory will trigger enrollment of the device into the Intune MDM service.
 See the following link for details about network communication requirements: [Intune network configuration requirements and bandwidth](https://docs.microsoft.com/intune/network-bandwidth-use#network-communication-requirements).
 <tr><td>**Windows Update**<td>During the OOBE process, as well as after the Windows 10 OS is fully configured, the Windows Update service is leveraged to retrieve needed updates.
 If there are problems connecting to Windows Update, see [How to solve connection problems concerning Windows Update or Microsoft Update](https://support.microsoft.com/help/818018/how-to-solve-connection-problems-concerning-windows-update-or-microsof).

-If Windows Update is inaccessible, the AutoPilot process will still continue.
+If Windows Update is inaccessible, the AutoPilot process will still continue but critical updates will not be available.

 <tr><td>**Delivery Optimization**<td>When downloading Windows Updates, Microsoft Store apps and app updates, Office Updates and Intune Win32 Apps, the [Delivery Optimization](https://docs.microsoft.com/windows/deployment/update/waas-delivery-optimization) service is contacted to enable peer-to-peer sharing of content so that only a few devices need to download it from the internet.